RedHatGov/redhatgov.github.io/content/workshops/openshift_4_101/lab6-replicationrecovery.md

 ---

 # Things will go wrong, and that's why we have replication and recovery
-Things will go wrong with your software, or your hardware, or from something out of your control.
-But we can plan for that failure, and planning for it let's us minimize the impact.
-OpenShift supports this via what we call replication and recovery.
+Things will go wrong with your software, or your hardware, or from something completely out of your control.
+But, we can plan for such failures, thus minimizing their impact.
+OpenShift supports this via the replication and recovery functionality.

 ## Replication
 Let's walk through a simple example of how the replication controller can keep your deployment at a desired state.
 Assuming you still have the dc-metro-map project running we can manually scale up our replicas to handle increased user load.